-Changes to your Rent 2023/24
+Changes to your Rent 2024/25

-If you are a tenant, in April your rent will increase.
-If you are a homeowner you can find out information on changes to your rent and services charges, here.
-We normally set rents in line with the Government Rent Standard which allows rent increases of Consumer Price Index (CPI) +1%.
+We set rents in line with the Government Rent Standard which allows rent increases of Consumer Price Index (CPI) +1%.
 CPI is a common measure of inflation.
-In September 2022 CPI was 10.1%, which would normally mean that your rent could be increased by a maximum of 11.1%.
+In September 2023 CPI was 6.7%, which means that your rent could be increased by a maximum of 7.7%.

-However, this year the government has announced a cap on increases to social rents of 7%, which will save the average tenant, in England, £200 next year.
-We support the government's cap on social rent increases which is significantly below CPI.
 This increase will help us to maintain your home to a good standard, provide an improved service to our customers and hep fund our building safety work, making sure you are safe in your home.

 Depending on the type of tenancy you hold with us, this increase will either be inclusive or exclusive of service charges.